 Every new accession of government unpublished IREV is assigned a unique system-generated reference number referred to as a Branch Accession Number (BAN), which is linked to the corresponding finding aid.
 Once LAC provides this number, the institution should update its internal systems to reference the BAN in order to facilitate future access to the transferred material.

 Institutions will be notified at the Registration or the Accessioning stage if LAC has not accepted some or all of the information resources transferred to its collection.
 In such cases, institutions will be invited to reclaim the material through a formal removal process.

 6.4.3 Documentation of Transfers

 If an institution is subject to the Treasury Board of Canada Secretariat's Directive on Recordkeeping, it must maintain documentation of all transfers to LAC as part of its documented disposition process.
 Accounting for disposition activities is nonetheless a highly recommended practice even for institutions not subject to this directive.
 Institutions can consult the Treasury Board of Canada Secretariat's Guideline on Information Management: Developing and Implementing a Documented Disposition Process for Information Resources (most recent draft dated October 2011) for more guidance.

-Note: Institutions may wish to include the LAC registration and accession numbers in the documentation of their disposition actions to demonstrate that disposal was appropriately and successfully performed and that it involved the transfer of unpublished IREV to LAC's care and control.
+Institutions may wish to include the IREV registration and accession numbers in the documentation of their disposition actions to demonstrate that disposal was appropriately and successfully performed and that it involved the transfer of unpublished IREV to LAC 's care and control.